duypham-fulbright-mpp26/LLM-Policy-Reasoner/README.md

 ### Adaptive Large-Language-Model Framework for Policy Evaluation
 **Author:** Pham Binh Phuong Duy
 **Affiliation:** Master of Public Policy (MPP), Fulbright University Vietnam
-**Thesis Title:** *Evaluating Macroeconomic Policy Design through a Dual-Layer LLM Framework for Policymaking and Public Response Simulation in Vietnam*
+**Thesis Title:** *A Dual-Layer LLM Framework for Policymaking: Policy Evaluation and Public Response Simulation with a Case Study on Personal Income Tax In Vietnam*
 **Year:** 2025

 ---